pamelin/flyte-cli/README.md

 ```
 help        Help about any command
 test        Test step execution
-upload      Upload flow from a file
+upload      Upload resource from a file
 version     Show the flyte version information
 ```